Shymxll/Findo/README.md

-# Findo - Lost and Found Web Service
+# Forvi - Lost and Found Web Service

-Findo is a Java-based backend application developed using Spring Boot.
+Forvi is a Java-based backend application developed using Spring Boot.
 It serves as a Lost and Found Web Service, enabling users to post and find details about lost items.
 The service provides simple and efficient endpoints for handling CRUD (Create, Read, Update, Delete) operations on lost items.

 ## Features